New River Online > Faculty Academy on Instructional Technology

 1. If the event is for faculty it should move from year to year to accommodate them and to highlight various academic areas and environments.

-2. The location should be an academic building.
+2. The location should be an academic building equipped with one-computer classrooms and computer labs.

 4. Technology support must be planned and provided.